Best CD Rates of January 2025

 How much does a $10,000 CD make in a year?

 Your earning potential with a CD depends on the rate, term and deposit amount.
-Unlike traditional savings accounts, you can’t keep adding more funds to your CD after opening it.
+Unlike a traditional savings account, you can’t keep adding more funds to your CD after opening it.

 APY CD term Earnings